-\paragraph{Uncovering New Findings.} On ordered resolution of varying lengths, we observe that RoBERTa and DeBERTa are biased towards entailment (\textit{unsure} for contradiction).
+\paragraph{Uncovering New Findings.} On the ordered resolution of varying lengths, we observe that RoBERTa and DeBERTa are biased towards entailment (\textit{unsure} for contradiction).
 Within \underline{comparative}, RoBERTa and DeBERTa fail on templates testing associativity of comparison (P: A is X than B, B is X than C. H: A is X than C).
 All models fail on templates where the information is insufficient (P: A is X than C, B is X than C H: A is X than B).
-BERT and DistilBERT are \textit{unsure} when premise or hypothesis requires reasoning over a superlative adjective.
+BERT and DistilBERT are \textit{unsure} when the premise or hypothesis requires reasoning over a superlative adjective.
 On another set of templates for counting (P: Mary and Billy are the only children of Joe.
-H: Joe has exactly 2 children.), we find even RoBERTa and DeBERTa struggle which is in contrast to \citet{Talmor2020oLMpicsOnWL}.
-This indicates that RoBERTa and DeBERTa may not actually \textit{know} how to count, rather may rely on spurious correlations.
+H: Joe has exactly 2 children.), we find even RoBERTa and DeBERTa struggle which is in contrast to \cite{Talmor2020oLMpicsOnWL}.
+This indicates that RoBERTa and DeBERTa may not actually \textit{know} how to count, but rather may rely on spurious correlations.
 Within \underline{temporal}, all models fail to detect the ``first'' or the ``last'' event in a sequence of three events (A then B then C).
 On \underline{implicature} templates, the models oscillate unexplainably between logical (P: Silverware and plate lie on the table.
 Barbara asked for the plate.
 H: Barbara also asked for the silverware.; predicting neutral over contradiction) and pragmatic interpretation (P: Some of the balls are purple in color.
-H: All of the balls are purple in color.; predicting contradiction over neutral), depending on template. \\ We also analyse \textbf{intra-template} variations, i.e., why some templates fall in the middle bin ($20$-$80\%$; Fig.~\ref{fig:acc_bins}(b)).
-Accuracy of a template lying in the middle bin can be explained using the choice of lexemes for the placeholders.
-Even here, we attest to previously observed model sensitivity towards gendered names \cite{NEURIPS2020_92650b2e, gender-bias}.
-We find that models are sensitive in dimension of other lexicons as well such as profession or adjectives (See Appendix for further analysis).
+H: All of the balls are purple in color.; predicting contradiction over neutral), depending on the template. \\